-Uva Ursi is used for the treatment of kidney stones, diabetes, edema, urinary tract infections, and as a diuretic.
+Uva Ursi treats kidney stones, diabetes, edema, and urinary tract infections and as a diuretic.
 I use it regularly when I see chronic back pain and instability.
-In addition to its significant anti-bacterial and anti-viral properties, it is high in antioxidants, is anti-inflammatory, and has the ability to decrease calcium oxalate kidney stones by 95%.
+In addition to its significant anti-bacterial and anti-viral properties, it is high in antioxidants, is anti-inflammatory, and can decrease calcium oxalate kidney stones by 95%.
 For November, Uva Ursi Supreme is 30% off.

 From the manufacturer: